Import ban on fruit, cheese, vehicles, smartphones likely

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-But Prime Minister Imran Khan has criticised a culture of dependency and his party officials have expressed concerns that the reforms and austerity the IMF might demand would strangle promised government spending.
-Ashfaque Hasan Khan, a university professor who is one of more than a dozen EAC members, told Reuters that during Thursday's meeting, the focus was on outside-the-box ideas that would help curb imports.
+But Prime Minister Imran Khan has criticised a culture of dependency and his party´s officials have expressed concerns that the reforms and austerity the IMF might demand would strangle promised government spending.
+Ashfaque Hasan Khan, a university professor who is one of more than a dozen EAC members, told Reuters that during Thursday´s meeting, the focus was on outside-the-box ideas that would help curb imports.

 Last year, the previous government hiked tariffs by up to 50 percent on 240 imported items, including cheese and high-horsepower cars, and imposed regulatory duties on dozens of new imports.
 But no outright import bans were issued.